Pressure Cooker Refried Pinto Beans

 - These are rustic, chunky refried beans.
 If you want smooth beans, use a food processor.
 After step 1 is complete, pour the beans and their liquid into a food processor.
 Process until smooth, about 1 minute.

-- If you want to speed up the pressure cooking, soak the beans overnight in 1 quart of water.
-Drain the beans, then pressure cook for 15 minutes.
+- If you want to speed up the pressure cooking, soak the beans overnight in 1 quart of water with 1/2 teaspoon of Diamond Crystal kosher salt.
+Drain the beans, use the recipe recipe as written (including the 3 cups of water in the pressure cooker), but cut the time under pressure to 15 minutes.

 - No pressure cooker?
 No problem.
 Cook the beans in a large sauce pot with a lid.
 Instead of pressure cooking, bring the pot to a boil, reduce to a simmer, and cover with the lid ajar so some steam can escape.
 Cook for 2 hours, or until the beans are completely cooked.
 You may have to add water during the cooking time to keep the beans submerged.
 Once the beans are cooked, continue with Step 2.